zxrfire/DataScienceLearningAssistant/README.md

 # Getting Started

-To get started, please click on the "launch binder" button and an instance of jupyter notebook with the corrosponding data will open in your browser.
+To get started, please click on the "launch binder" button

+Once binder loads, please click on "Python3" under "notebook" and an instance of jupyter notebook with the corrosponding data will open in your browser.